manythumbed/laughinglen/README.md

 # laughinglen
-Messing about with Java 8 and other stuff
+Messing about with Java 8 and other stuff.

+- [ ] split into system submodule and example submodule.